Skip to content

 The main advantages are knowing the cause as opposed to suspecting, having a higher (95% vs. 60%) chance of success, a faster recovery, a more complete recovery, a lower chance of IVDD happening again, and a lower chance of getting worse.

-What Are The Chances of IVDD Happening Again in French Bulldogs?
+What Are the Chances of IVDD Happening Again in French Bulldogs?

 Unfortunately, dogs that slip one disc are at risk for slipping another one at some point in their life.
 At Southeast Veterinary Neurology, we perform a preventative procedure on all French bulldogs that elect surgery for their disc herniation.
 This decreases the likelihood of recurrence from 50% (without surgery) to 10-15% (with surgery).